zionchurchalmaty-jpg/zion-church/content/legal/GNBC_Terms_of_Service.md

 If you have any questions about these Terms of Service, please contact us:

-**Good News Bible Church**
+**Церкось Сион**

 20430 Ashburn Village Blvd
 Ashburn, VA 20147
 Phone: 703-594-1088
 Website: [www.goodnewsbible.org](https://www.goodnewsbible.org)

-*By using our Services, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.*
+_By using our Services, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service._